 Common Name: False Cleavers

-Galium spurium is a Annual up to 0.75 metres tall.
+Galium spurium is an annual plant that can grow up to 0.75 metres tall.

 Europe, including Britain, from Scandanavia south and east to N. Africa and W. Asia.